joaoag/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-Teamwork / communication Y
-Enthusiasm / passion Y
-Determination / dedication / motivation Y
-Craftsmanship / pride in your code Y
-Understanding of the business side
-Learning / curiosity Y

 #### Collaborative
 + communication mention
 - Line mag, Journal: collab achievements
 - Exhibition w.
 Emilie: collab achievement
 - STAT: small office team rely on each other's support and supporting each other

-#### Curious

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Diligent
 Taking pride in work, code craftsmanship